Biofeedback Therapy

 You should go to the Department of GI Physiology, which is situated next to Ward 14 (1st floor) at Castle Hill Hospital.

-You will be seen by a member of staff from the Department of GI Physiology Team.
-Your first appointment will be a discussion only and will not involve any physical examination.
-Your healthcare professional will discuss your bowel symptoms with you, so that an appropriate biofeedback therapy programme can be tailored to your needs.
-You will be provided with biofeedback therapy information to take home and read.
-Your first appointment will take approximately 60 minutes.
+You will be seen by a member of staff from the Department of GI Physiology.
+At your first appointment, the healthcare professional will discuss your bowel symptoms with you and go through your completed questionnaire so that an appropriate Biofeedback Therapy programme can be tailored to your individual needs.

 What will happen afterwards?